virtual-labs/engineers-forum/ph4/services/development-process.md

 ## Introduction

-This document provides a structured approach to creating high-quality experiments within the Virtual Labs initiative, ensuring consistency and ease of maintenance.
+This document outlines a structured approach to creating high-quality experiments for the Virtual Labs initiative, ensuring consistency, maintainability, and scalability.

 ## Purpose

-This document details the steps and best practices for lab developers to create, test, and deploy experiments effectively.
+The purpose of this document is to guide lab developers through the processes of creating, testing, and deploying experiments effectively..

 ## Audience